3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 marvistavet.com

 TREATMENT OF INFECTION TREATMENT OF INFECTION It has been said that the treatment of heartworm infection is something of an art.
 There are several strategies that can be used depending on the dog's medical condition including the option of not treating at all.
-The important concept to realize is that very harsh arsenic based drugs are necessary to kill adult heartworms and that treating for heartworm infection is neither simple nor safe in itself.
+The important concept to realize is that, while there are "off label" alternative heartworm-killing protocols, the FDA approved method of killing adult heartworms involves very harsh arsenic based drugs and killing large adult heartworms is neither simple nor safe.
 Let us review some of the dangers and options in clearing the body of this parasite.

 PATIENT EVALUATION Prior to therapy, the heartworm patient is assessed and rated for risk into one of four categories.
 Important factors include: how many worms are thought to be present based upon the tests performed, the size of the dog, the age of the dog, concurrent health factors, severity of the heart disease, and the degree to which exercise can be restricted in the recovery period.
 Some hospitals use computerized formulas to categorize heartworm infected patients.
 The categories into which patients are grouped are as follows: Chest radiograph from a moderately affected dog